danrosen25/nuopc-app-prototypes/ESMX_StartHereProto/README.md

 Files that are needed for the integration into ESMF's automated testing infrastructure for regression testing.
 These artifacts might be interesting to look at, but generally should *not* be used as patterns to follow in actual projects.

 - `Makefile`                     - GNU Makefile that defines targets that are used by the automated ESMF regression testing script.
+- `ESMX_StartHereTutorial.ipynb` - Jupyter Notebook based tutorial featuring a step-by-step introduction to ESMX.

 ### Usage